 1. Integrated Heart Center, Shaare Zedek Medical Center, Jerusalem, Israel; 2.
 Heartcenter Leipzig at Leipzig University and Leipzig Heart Institute, Department of Electrophysiology, Leipzig, Germany; 3.
 Baptist Health Louisville, Louisville, KY, USA; 4.
 Cardiology Clinical Academic Group Molecular & Clinical Sciences Research Institute, St. George’s University of London, London, United Kingdom; 5.
 Liverpool Centre for Cardiovascular Science, University of Liverpool and Liverpool Heart & Chest Hospital, Liverpool, United Kingdom; 6.
-Centre Hospitalier Universitaire Trousseau et Université François Rabelais, Tours, France; 7.
-Oxford University Hospitals NHS Foundation Trust, Oxford Biomedical Research Centre, Department of Cardiology, Oxford, United Kingdom; 8.
-Dept. of Cardiology and Intensive Care, Hospital for Internal Medicine Munich South, Munich, Germany; 9.
-Vancouver General Hospital, University of British Columbia, Vancouver, Canada; 10.
-Structural & Congenital Heart Disease, AHEPA University Hospital & Interbalkan European Medical Center, Thessaloniki, Greece; 11.
-Cardiac Surgery, Sheba Medical Center, Tel-Hashomer, Israel; 12.
-Cardiovascular Center Zurich, Hirslanden Klinik im Park, Zurich, Switzerland; 13.
+Aalborg Thrombosis Research Unit, Department of Clinical Medicine, Aalborg University, Aalborg, Denmark; 7.
+Centre Hospitalier Universitaire Trousseau et Université François Rabelais, Tours, France; 8.
+Oxford University Hospitals NHS Foundation Trust, Oxford Biomedical Research Centre, Department of Cardiology, Oxford, United Kingdom; 9.
+Dept. of Cardiology and Intensive Care, Hospital for Internal Medicine Munich South, Munich, Germany; 10.
+Dept. of Cardiology, University of Bonn, Bonn, Germany; 11.
+Vancouver General Hospital, University of British Columbia, Vancouver, Canada; 12.
+Structural & Congenital Heart Disease, AHEPA University Hospital & Interbalkan European Medical Center, Thessaloniki, Greece; 13.
+Cardiac Surgery, Sheba Medical Center, Tel-Hashomer, Israel; 14.
+Cardiovascular Center Zurich, Hirslanden Klinik im Park, Zurich, Switzerland; 15.
 Heart Hospital-Fondazione C.N.R.
 Reg.
-Toscana G. Monasterio, Cardiology Department, Massa, Italy; 14.
-CardioVascular Center CVC, Cardiology and Angiology, Frankfurt, Germany; 15.
+Toscana G. Monasterio, Cardiology Department, Massa, Italy; 16.
+CardioVascular Center CVC, Cardiology and Angiology, Frankfurt, Germany; 17.
+Anglia Ruskin University, Chelmsford, United Kingdom; 18.
+University of California San Francisco, San Francisco, CA, USA; 19.
+Yunnan Hospital Fuwai, Kunming, China; 20.
 Cardiology, Cardiovascular Department, University Hospital Bern, Bern, Switzerland

 Chapter 1.
 Background and pathophysiology of thrombus formation in the left atrium